Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Also the integration within other parts of PyTorch Lightning will never be as tight as with the class-based interface.
 If you look for just computing the values, the functional metrics are the way to go.
-However, if you are looking for the best integration and user experience, please consider also to use the class interface.
+However, if you are looking for the best integration and user experience, please consider to use the class interface.

 Classification [func]
 ---------------------